With the right experience and connections, you can jumpstart your career in the music industry.

 A: The programs can be completed in approximately half the time of degrees obtained from other schools.
 The average course length is 5 to 7 months, depending upon the student's schedule.

-A: As opposed to specific semesters, Recording Connection students can start any time and can take classes part time during night or weekend sessions, or even train around a current job.
-Students are required to attend two sessions weekly at their mentor’s recording studio.
+A: As opposed to specific semesters, Recording Connection students can start any time and can take classes during night or weekend sessions, or even train around a current job.
+Students are required to attend sessions weekly at their mentor’s recording studio.

-A: Yes, the company offers financial aid from a variety of funding choices.
+A: Yes, the company offers financial aid assistance from a variety of funding choices.
+We also offer scholarships and grants to eligible parties.

 A: No prior recording experience is required, simply a passion to learn.